 United Arab Emirates Country Report

-The crown prince's consolidation of power will increasingly centralise policy-making and prioritising establishing the UAE as the US's most reliable regional security partner.
-The Emirates is unlikely to face a serious internal threat over the coming year.
+Abu Dhabi Crown Prince Mohammed bin Zayed has consolidated power and will continue to centralise policy-making and prioritising the establishment of the UAE as the US's most reliable regional security partner.
+The UAE is unlikely to face a serious internal threat over the coming year.
 The UAE has invested heavily in its domestic security apparatus and improved its counter-terrorism capabilities.
 The risk of militant attacks is moderate, despite the federation's staunch opposition to Islamist groups.
-Militant attacks, should they occur, will probably be restricted to small -scale shooting or crude IED attacks in public spaces.
+Militant attacks, should they occur, will probably be restricted to small-scale shooting or crude IED attacks in public spaces.

 The UAE has an advanced transportation infrastructure and local governments rely on large-scale infrastructure investments to stimulate growth.
-Bureaucracy can be an obstacle, although it is reduced if businesses are located in the free-trade zones and also if partnered with influential local actors.
+Bureaucracy is an obstacle in the northern emirates, although it is reduced if businesses are located in free-trade zones and also if partnered with influential local actors.
 The UAE is highly dependent on foreign labour and the risk of sporadic labour unrest is most often linked to non-payment of wages and, occasionally, poor working conditions.
 The threat of deportation remains a significant deterrent strike action.

-The UAE lacks the military capability to defend itself in a conventional interstate conflict.
-Diverging priorities for GCC members, along with the GCC's minimal collective combat experience, will ensure the United States remains a considerably more important security guarantor for the UAE than other Gulf states.
-Interstate war risk in the Gulf has increased to moderate given the United States' more aggressive posture against Iran.
+The UAE's military is a small but well-equipped force capable of conducting limited, complex operations in defence of the UAE and abroad.
+However, the GCC's minimal collective combat experience and low threshold for citizen casualties will ensure the United States remains a considerably more important security guarantor for the UAE than other Gulf states.
+Interstate war risk in the Gulf has increased to moderate given the United States' more aggressive posture against Iran in 2018.
 Despite the decline in Iranian naval harassment of US and Arab Gulf naval vessels, there is an elevated risk of contained naval incidents near undemarcated waters with the UAE.
-Escalation into a broader conflict is unlikely and contingent on US support.

 The state's zero-tolerance for dissent, including online, presents a low risk of business disruption from political or social activism.
 The government has adopted a tough stance, classifying all forms of dissent against the state as acts of terrorism.
 Cash hand-outs and a generous welfare system reduce the risk of economically motivated unrest taking hold.
-Political activists instead are likely to concentrate on lobbying the government through tribal Majlis' and Diwaniyas (traditional social public gatherings hosted by tribal leaders including senior officials and rulers), with a portion of Islamist opposition supporters opting to adopt jihadist causes instead.
+Political activists instead will probably concentrate on lobbying the government through tribal Majlis and Diwaniyas (traditional social public gatherings hosted by tribal leaders including senior officials and rulers), with a portion of Islamist opposition supporters opting to adopt jihadist causes instead.

 Vaccinations required to enter the country